Hōlanikū (Kure Atoll)

 Habitat Restoration

-There is a large focus on native plant restoration and invasive plant eradication with time also dedicated to pest management.
-Large projects to highlight are the Laysan Duck Translocation Project, US-Coast Guard Runway Restoration Project, and the Dune Creation & Restoration Project.
+There is a strong focus on native plant restoration and invasive plant eradication, with time also dedicated to pest management.
+Three large projects to highlight are the Laysan Duck Translocation Project, the US Coast Guard Runway Restoration Project, and the Dune Creation & Restoration Project.

 Natural Resource Protection

-All of the monitoring efforts that inform management decisions which include monitoring of seabirds, Laysan ducks, shorebirds, monk seals, honu, and the ecosystem.
+All monitoring efforts inform management decisions, including monitoring of seabirds, Laysan ducks, shorebirds, monk seals, honu, and the ecosystem.

 Biosecurity & Conservation Management